 Here are some of the places to visit in Jasper Itinerary

-These places below are perfect for half day of your Jasper Itinerary.
+These places below are perfect for half the day of your Jasper Itinerary.

 Pyramid Lake Jasper National Park

 The Pyramid Lake lies at the foothills of Pyramid Mountain, hence the name.
-The Pyramid mountains are a natural landmark of Jasper – it is stunning and mighty and overlooks the town of Jasper.
-The lake is located at an elevation of 1,180 metres.
+The Pyramid Mountains are a natural landmark of Jasper – it is stunning and mighty and overlooks the town of Jasper.
+The lake is located at an elevation of 1,180 meters.

 Patricia Lake Jasper National Park – Fishing, Hike, Relax and Unwind

 Patricia Lake is located very close to the Pyramid mountains as well.
 During summer months, you can swim, canoe or picnic here at Lake Patricia and be mesmerized by the stunning mountain drops.
 The lake has a resort as well with boating facilities (Patricia Lake Bungalows).

 Downtown Jasper is a small city center filled with street-side cafes and bars and restaurants.
 Head there for lunch and dinner or to pick up any groceries for your road trip the next day.

 Some of the popular places for dinner include – Evil Dave’s Grill ($$$) for drinks and international cuisine, Jasper Curry House ($$) for East Indian food, Earl’s Kitchen ($$) for drinks and food.